This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 See network QOS mode.

 - In SNA, a symbolic name by which end users refer to a network addressable unit (NAU), a link station, or a link.
-See also ACB name.
+See also ACB name, uninterpreted name.

 - A node that can define the paths or routes, control route selection, and handle directory services for the APPN function.